Documents required for an N-reg aircraft

 It has often been said that a VAT invoice from the dealer is sufficient.
 One may get away with this but it certainly is not sufficient.
 It may show the VAT paid to the dealer but this is no evidence of whether the VAT (or any VAT) has been paid upon the original import into the UK.
 For that, one needs either a form C88 or IM4, or a Certificate of Free Circulation (CFC).

 It is very clear that anybody purchasing a new aircraft must insist that the dealer supplies one of the above documents!
+And anyone buying a used aircraft should be aware of potentially serious problems if the documents are not available.

 The Right to get a Certificate of Free Circulation